Find what you are looking for

 With over 55% of shrimp farmed globally and opportunities to improve shrimp farms, let’s explore these crustaceans and how to make the more sustainable choice when cooking your next shrimp dish.

-What kind of shrimp do we eat?
+What kind of shrimp and prawns can we eat?

 There are around 2,000 different species of shrimp around the world, with five species regulated by the ASC Shrimp Standard: